Kaduna State University

 Kaduna State University is located in Kaduna, Kaduna State, Nigeria.
 It was established in 2004.
 It has sixteen faculties with over 50 departments.
-The school has two main campuses: Kafanchan and Kaduna.
+The school has two main campuses in Kafanchan and Kaduna City.

 History

 The Kaduna State University was established under the Kaduna State law promulgated in May 2004.
 The promulgation followed the need to boost higher education in the northern and southern parts of the state.
 Consequently, two campuses were approved: one in Kaduna and the other in Kafanchan.
 The Kaduna campus started running with basic degree programs by former Governor Dr. Ahmed Mohammed Makarfi, the then executive governor of Kaduna State and Visitor to the university, appointed Professor Idris Abdulkadir to be the pro-chancellor and chairman of the Governing Council while Professor Abubakar Sani Sambo was appointed the first vice-chancellor.
 Professor Aminu S. Mikailu took over from Professor Sambo as second vice-chancellor when the latter was appointed by the Federal Government to head the Nigerian Energy Commission.

 Professor Ezzeldin Muktar Abdurahman was the third VC.
 Professor W.B.
 Quirix was appointed as the fourth VC in January 2012.
 However, he did not complete the full five-year tenure.
 Subsequently, Professor Ado-Baba Ahmed was appointed as the acting vice-chancellor from 16 September 2016 until 24 January 2017.
 Professor Muhammad Tanko took office as vice-chancellor from 2017 to 2021.

 Professor Yohanna Tella acted as VC from January to June 2022.
 Professor Abdullahi Musa Ashafa briefly assumed the role of acting vice-chancellor from 22 June 2022, until the appointment of Professor Abdullahi Ibrahim Musa by Malam Nasir El-Rufai, the Government of Kaduna State as the present vice-chancellor on 19 October 2022.
 His Royal Highness, Sanusi Lamido Sanusi is the current pro-chancellor, while Hussaini Adamu Dikko is the chairman of the Governing Council.